5 Great Dog Toys Your Greyhound Will Love

 They also like soft fluffy toys with squeakers.
-Of course you will supervise your hound when he's playing with a squeaky stuffy since any dog who is determined enough can get that squeaker out.
+Of course, you will supervise your hound when they're playing with a squeaky stuffy since any dog who is determined enough can get that squeaker out.

 Plush squeakies are not chew toys!
-If your hound is super-destructive with his toys, though, you may want to look for a no-stuffing plush toy (see below) or check out Furballz, a fluffy ball-shaped toy which is designed to be extra tough.
+If your hound is super-destructive with their toys, though, you may want to look for a no-stuffing plush toy or check out Furballz, a fluffy ball-shaped toy which is designed to be extra tough.

-I recommend standing by with a camera in your hand, as there's nothing quite so funny as watching a greyhound play with a stuffed toy that squeaks, flinging it around and pouncing on it with his front feet and chomping on the toy to make it squeak, just so very delighted with his big bad doggie self - too cute!
+I recommend standing by with a camera in your hand, as there's nothing quite so funny as watching a greyhound play with a stuffed toy that squeaks, flinging it around and pouncing on it with their front feet and chomping on the toy to make it squeak, just so very delighted with their big bad doggie self, too cute!
 You will want to take pictures, or better yet, a video.

-If your greyhound loves to grab a toy and prance around with it, tossing his head as if trying to shake the life out of his plush prey, he's going to love this toy.
+If your greyhound loves to grab a toy and prance around with it, tossing their head as if trying to shake the life out of their plush prey, they're going to love this toy.

 Its extra length seems to make our dogs feel like they're taking on a bit of a challenge in conquering this one.

 Its length makes it hard to carry around without trailing and stepping on it, so one of those 6 squeakers is bound to squeak at surprising moments.
 This is great for the easily bored-with-toys greyhound.